22940dev/port-jarvis/content/notes/css-waving-hand-emoji/index.md

 draft: false
 ---

 If you examine [my homepage](https://jarv.is/) long enough, you might notice the 👋 hand emoji at the top subtly waving at you.
-This was easily accomplished using a few lines of CSS with a feature called [`@keyframes`](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes) -- no bulky GIFs involved, and no messy JS or jQuery overkill required.
+This was easily accomplished using a few lines of CSS with a feature called [`@keyframes`](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes) -- no awkward GIFs involved, and no messy JS or jQuery overkill required.

 Below are the code snippets you can grab and customize to make your own ["waving hand" 👋](https://emojipedia.org/waving-hand-sign/) emojis ***actually wave***, and a [CodePen playground](https://codepen.io/jakejarvis/pen/pBZWZw) for live testing.